4 Ingredient No-Peek Chicken and Rice — Jason’s Mom’s Recipe

 The Recipe That Kept My Husband Happy as a New Wife

-Before I was even part of this family, there was this chicken.
-Jason grew up eating it — his mom made it, he loved it, and somewhere along the way it became the meal I made to keep him happy as a brand new wife.
+No peek chicken is the recipe that kept my husband happy when I was a brand new wife, and 33 years later it is still on the table at our house on a regular basis.
+Jason grew up eating it — his mom made it, he loved it, and somewhere along the way it became the meal I made to keep him happy.
 It worked.
-He married me and I married this recipe and here we are, 33 years later.
+He married me and I married this recipe and here we are.
 Still making it.
 Still loving it.

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you purchase through my links, I may earn a small commission at no extra cost to you.
 Thank you for supporting StephanieCooksForACrowd.com!